tegonal/Lasius/docs/Statistics.md

 - A user
 - An organization
 - A project
-- One or more tags and/or tag groups
+- Optionally, one or more tags and/or tag groups.

 Based on these units, different views and exports of time bookings are available to the user, depending on their role within the project or organization.